Finding reliable, high-quality cannabis vendors to supply your licensed dispensary is a crucial step in preparing your retail store for opening.

 It is not as simple as reaching out to people you know that grow cannabis – you are operating under a licensed dispensary, so you need to do things by the book.
 This will mean only doing business with licensed cannabis growers.

 This process consists of plenty of research, vetting, and relationship building.
-We are going to share with you our experience sourcing product for our retail store, Cannabis Central.
+We are going to share with you our experience sourcing products for our retail store, Cannabis Central.
+Watch the video below, and then read on for more information on dispensary vendors.

 Understanding supply and demand of cannabis in your state